YuriiYa/whisper-hailo-8l-fastapi/README.md

 The script `client/talk.transkribe.py` continuously records microphone audio, sends each chunk to `/transcribe`, and prints the server response.
+When a start/stop session is completed, it can call `/ask` and then `/tts`, then play the returned WAV.
 If `--save` is provided, it also saves each chunk to a local WAV file.

 ### Install dependencies